eu-digital-identity-wallet/eudi-docs-site/reference-implementation/quality-assurance.md

     - Duplications: Repeated blocks of code.
 High duplication leads to more effort in applying changes and increases the risk of inconsistency.

 - Reliability (reflects how consistently software functions without failures):
-    - Bugs: Using static code analysis, it detects actual bugs that can cause runtime errors or incorrect behavior.
+    - Bugs: Using static code analysis, it detects actual bugs that can cause runtime errors or incorrect behaviour.
     - Unit Test Coverage: A measure of how much of the code is exercised by automated tests.
 Higher coverage generally increases confidence in reliability but doesn’t guarantee the absence of bugs.

 ## 🧩 Test Types